qingtianxiaoyuawa/Rhythmc-maker/README.md

 # Rhythmc maker

 Fabric mod for Minecraft 1.21.11.

-The first milestone adds a `制谱器` world preset: a void overworld with a temporary bedrock spawn platform at (0, 64, 0).
+A useful tool to make Rhythmc3.0 chart